stargate-bukkit/Stargate-Bukkit/README.md

-  stargate.admin.bungee -- Allow the creation of BungeeCord stargates (U option) stargate.admin.reload -- Allow use of the reload command stargate.admin.config -- Allows the player to change config values from the chat
+  stargate.admin.bungee -- Allow the creation of BungeeCord stargates (U option) stargate.admin.reload -- Allow use of the reload command stargate.admin.config -- Allows the player to change config values from the chat stargate.admin.dye -- Allows this player to change the dye of any stargate's sign
 ```

 ## Default Permissions